Oklahoma City Divorce Attorneys for Men: What the Process Really Looks Like

 Custody and Parenting Time

 Divorce with children usually starts with a dispute over the temporary schedule.
-Fathers should be ready with a proposed plan, school and medical involvement, childcare details, transportation plans, and communication records.
+Fathers should be ready with a proposed plan.
+Bring school and medical involvement, childcare details, transportation plans, and communication records.

 Child Support

-Support is driven by Oklahoma guidelines, overnights, income, insurance, daycare, and other credits.
-Guessing at numbers or agreeing to unsupported figures can create problems later.
+Support is driven by Oklahoma guidelines.
+Overnights, income, insurance, daycare, and other credits all factor in.
+Guessing at numbers can create problems later.
+So can agreeing to unsupported figures.

 Allegations of Domestic Violence

 Protective orders and abuse allegations can change parenting time immediately.
-The response should be calm, evidence-based, and handled through the court rather than through texts or confrontation.
+The response should be calm and evidence-based.
+Handle it through the court, not through texts or confrontation.

 Property and Debt Division